-Stock-based compensation expense represents non-cash expenses related to equity instruments granted to employees under our 2013 Performance Incentive Plan and Employee Stock Purchase Plan.
-Pre-opening expenses include expenses incurred in the preparation and opening of a new store location, such as payroll, travel and supplies, but do not include the cost of the initial inventory or capital expenses incurred in conjunction with the retirement of our former CEO.
-Professional and other fees incurred in connection with the evaluation of a strategic acquisition.
+- (1) Stock-based compensation expense represents non-cash expenses related to equity instruments granted to employees under our 2013 Performance Incentive Plan and Employee Stock Purchase Plan. - (2) Pre-opening expenses include expenses incurred in the preparation and opening of a new store location, such as payroll, travel and supplies, but do not include the cost of the initial inventory or capital expenditures required to open a location.
+(3) Payroll and stock compensation expenses incurred in conjunction with the retirement of our former CEO.
+(4) Professional and other fees incurred in connection with the evaluation of a strategic acquisition.